syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 {% endhighlight %}
 {% endtabs %}

+You can downloaded a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/OCR/.NET/OCR_Image_to_PDF).

 ## Performing OCR with Unicode characters

 You can perform OCR on Images with Unicode characters.
 To preserve the Unicode characters in the PDF document, use the ``UnicodeFont`` property.
 For more information, refer to the following code sample.